danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 ## About this documentation

-While the documentation can be built for both iOS and macOS, the online version is currently built for macOS.
-This means that it's macOS-specific and lacks e.g. iOS-specific parts.

-To create an iOS-specific documentation, open the package in Xcode, select an iOS Simulator then generate documentation from the `Product` menu.
+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 Any help in making the documentation multi-platform would be greatly appreciated.

+## License

+SwiftUIKit is available under the MIT license.